Sustainability is sexy. No ifs or but(t)s about it.

 About Azura Bay

-This one’s a funny one, folks: Azura Bay is a retailer (not a designer) of ethical swimwear, loungewear, and wildly inclusive sustainable lingerie, based in Canada.
+This one’s a funny one, folks: Azura Bay is a retailer (not a designer) of ethical swimwear, loungewear, and wildly inclusive sustainable lingerie, based in Canada, with a dedicated site for Canadians, but shipping globally from their US site.
 They partner with other sustainable lingerie stores and brands (some are on this list, like Only Hearts and Underprotection) to sell ONLY the most sustainable and eco-friendly intimates.
 Since many brands limit their sustainable products to one piece or one line, Azura Bay combines them into one convenient shopping location.

 They also offer different sizes than those offered by the designer directly.
 That’s why you’ll find 9 different sizes of the Underprotection Lima Recycled Lace Bralette on Azura Bay, but only five directly on the brand’s website.